qwelias/qwelias.github.io/md/cv.md

 - help with design and implementation of live-updates system for user-facing polls
 - help with cluster migration over to AWS EKS using Terraform
 - initiaied migration onto TypeScript and better types culture
-- system architechture review and a techical proposal for reducing coupling
+- system architechture review and a technical proposal for reducing coupling
 - various fixes and improvements

 **Used**: Docker, bash, NodeJS, AWS, Terraform, Redis, PostgreSQL, TypeScript, Kubernetes